mauroservienti/milestone.github.io/_posts/slow-down.md

 ## Conclusion

 Getting stuff done is not easy.
 Getting many things done is even harder.
-We have two options, become workaholics and quickly get burnout, or gradually change a few little things to achieve more and more in the long run.
+We have two options, become workaholics and quickly get burnout, or gradually change a few little things to achieve more in the long run.
 I already wrote about why and how to improve your schedule by carefully planning:

 - [I'm a procrastinator.
 I fail at To-Do lists.](https://milestone.topics.it/2019/01/23/i-m-a-procrastinator-i-fail-at-to-do-lists.html)
 - [Lifehacking 101: I'm bad at to-do lists, now what?](https://milestone.topics.it/2021/02/19/bad-at-to-do-lists-now-what.html)